Golden Light Photography Jamaica

 Where are the best locations for family photos in Jamaica?

 It depends on your family's style and where you are staying.
 Resort beaches along the Rose Hall corridor in Montego Bay, Seven Mile Beach in Negril, private villa grounds, and the quieter bay at Fortlands Road in Discovery Bay are all popular choices.
-I advise personally once I know where you are based and the ages of your children.

 Can you photograph our family at our resort in Jamaica?